opium-pro/master-hook/docs/PREVENT_ACTIONS.md

 > createAction(() => {}, 1000)

-## Force action to fire
+## Force an action to fire
-Sometimes you need to fire an action with no
+Sometimes you need to force an action to fire.
+Wrap your action in `force` function then and it wont pay attention to `canRepeatIn`.

 component.js
 ```jsx